sourcegraph/handbook/content/ce/customer-support-onboarding.md

 * Be sure you are invited to and start attending the weekly CSE planning/retro session, weekly CE account strategy check-in, and weekly CSE “cheers” huddle as outlined in our [rituals](https://about.sourcegraph.com/handbook/ce/support-team-rituals)
 * Schedule introductory chats with every member of [the Customer Engineering org](https://about.sourcegraph.com/handbook/ce#members).
 It’s okay to schedule these over your first few weeks, however you see fit.
 * Open and merge your first GitHub pull request in the handbook
-* Create free otter.ai and Grammarly accounts (link otter.ai to your Zoom account) -- why we use this is explained in [our team rituals doc](https://about.sourcegraph.com/handbook/ce/support-team-rituals).
+* Create free otter.ai and Grammarly accounts (link otter.ai to your Zoom account) and bookmark Hemingwayapp -- why we use these is explained in [our team rituals doc](https://about.sourcegraph.com/handbook/ce/support-team-rituals).
-* Verify you have access to all the required tools -- more on all of these later
+* Verify you have access to all the required tools -- and check out [Support Tools](support-tools.md) for an overview of the value they bring you and how they all fit together
 	* Gmail
 	* GSuite (make sure you can see the Sourcegraph shared drive)
 	* Github
 	* Slack
 	* Zoom
 	* 1Password
-	* Lever (for when we are hiring and you participate in the interview process
+	* Lever (for when we are hiring and you participate in the interview process)
 	* Lattice (for [our 360 review cycles](https://about.sourcegraph.com/handbook/people-ops/review-cycles))
 	* Sourcegraph.com (admin): If you are not an admin and/or are not part of the [Sourcegraph organization](https://sourcegraph.com/organizations/sourcegraph/?_ga=2.50609121.915950522.1613401291-2109866561.1610586218), post in #it-tech-ops and request the access
 	* Krisp (to quiet background noise when on Zoom)